How to buy BidEnergy (BID) shares

 Have BidEnergy's shares ever split?

-BidEnergy's shares were split on a 1:6 basis on 28 November 2018.
-So if you had owned 6 shares the day before before the split, the next day you'd have owned 1 share.
+BidEnergy's shares were split on a 1:6 basis on 29 November 2018.
+So if you had owned 6 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your BidEnergy shares – just the quantity.
 However, indirectly, the new 500% higher share price could have impacted the market appetite for BidEnergy shares which in turn could have impacted BidEnergy's share price.

 BidEnergy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while BidEnergy's is 1.4082.
-This would suggest that BidEnergy's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while BidEnergy's is 1.7779.
+This would suggest that BidEnergy's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Bill Identity Limited, a technology company, provides utility bill management solutions in Australia, New Zealand, the United States, the United Kingdom, and Europe.
 The company's cloud-based platform simplifies the complex energy spend management process by using automation and enables organizations to have complete control over their energy spend.
 Its robotic process automation platform is utilized to automatically capture and validate invoices, automate the payable function, discover cost reduction opportunities, and provide real-time energy and utility bill information and accurate financial capabilities.
 The company was formerly known as BidEnergy Limited.
 Bill Identity Limited is headquartered in Melbourne, Australia.